WICG/fenced-frame/README.md

     *   Accessible via an API (e.g., Turtledove) or via access to unpartitioned storage

 A primary use case (Turtledove, Conversion Lift Measurement) for a fenced frame is to have read-only access to some unpartitioned storage, for example, in Turtledove, it is the interest-based ad to be loaded.
 The URL of the ad is sufficient to give away the user information.
 This thus involves an opaque url (details [here](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md)) — which can be used for rendering and reporting, but cannot be inspected directly.
 Since that URL might be leaked by timing attacks if the fenced frame had network access, the fenced frame’s network access must be revoked, until user activation.
+The network restriction rationale until user-activation is discussed below in [privacy considerations](#privacy-considerations).

 Once the network restrictions are lifted, we expect some leakage of information to be possible via network timing attacks.
 The user activation helps to rate-limit that leakage to situations where the user has shown engagement, where ideally the rate will be low enough that broad user tracking via fenced frames isn’t feasible or cost effective.
 This can also be further mitigated by making the embedding context unaware of the user activation on the fenced frame, which should be possible for cases where the user activation is not navigating the embedding frame.

-The state transitions of a fenced frame are thus:

-For cases that start with access to the opaque URL which in turn implies read-only access to sensitive user data e.g. turtledove interest group, the fenced frame starts with no network and will require a [web bundle](https://web.dev/web-bundles/) downloaded earlier to load.
-The reason that network is restricted when cross-site information is known is because of timing attacks, which are discussed below in [privacy considerations](#privacy-considerations).
-1. Start
-    *   No network access, access to user data
-2. On user activation
-    *   Allowed network access

-Or, for cases that start with no unpartitioned storage access,
-1. Start
-    *   Full network access, no storage access
-2. On user activation
-    *   Full network access, read/write unpartitioned storage (if requested)

-Note that access to read/write unpartitioned storage might be gated on other user visible behavior in addition to user activation and the privacy challenges there are detailed [here](https://github.com/shivanigithub/fenced-frame/blob/master/PrompltessUnpartitionedStorageAccess.md).
+### Incremental adoption
+Note that since rendering without a network e.g. by requiring a [web bundle](https://web.dev/web-bundles/), would require a significant change in the ads/developer ecosystem, fenced frames MVP will allow network access.

 ### Fenced frame API